 Annotations can answer these questions “in place”, rather than relying on the viewer reading separate accompanying text.

-While you might want to explain each and every thing that is happening in your data, it’s best to avoid too much clutter and focus on the chart’s main story or a few key events.
+While you might want to explain everything that is happening in your graph, it’s best to avoid too much clutter and focus on the chart’s main story or a few key events.

-Annotations are accessed in the Flourish story editor, so to annotate a chart that you’re working on in the visualization editor, the first step is to click “Create a story”.
+Annotations are accessed via the Flourish story editor, so to annotate a chart, the first step is to click on “Create a story”.